oleobal/rockstar-interpreter/readme.md

  - "inclusive" pronouns are present but not enabled.
 We are planning on an option to enable them.
  - Type handling is largely ignored, but this is also because there is no way to manipulate types in the language, so that is a moot point.

+### Spec Interpretations

+The specification can be woefully unclear as to what exactly some things mean or how they are supposed to behave.
+Here are assumptions made.

+ - Functions can only be defined at top level
+ - `break` and `continue` behave as in Python

 ### Venues for improvement

 We are trying to get feature complete as fast as possible, and then solve the issues uncovered along the way.